 The safety standards you might expect of transport and tour operators, including adventure activities such as scuba diving, are not always met.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 You should only use reputable tour operators and check that safety measures are in place.

-When you are in Kenya, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws Kenya, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Travellers are not allowed to work in Kenya, even in a volunteer capacity, without a valid work permit.
-Offenders may be fined, jailed or deported.
+Offenders may be fined, deported or jailed.

 Destroying Kenyan currency of any denomination is against the law.